 As an extension of the University’s duty of care, our staff and immediate family members are entitled to free, confidential counselling services through the Employee Assistance Program (EAP), contactable on 1800 818 728.

 There is also a wealth of resources available to support you on the Work Health Safety and Wellbeing webpage.
 Please visit the below pages for helpful tips and information:

 - COVID-Safe Plan and COVID-19 Information

 - Health and wellbeing

 Please direct students to the Student Support page where they can find up-to-date information and contact details for services accessible by phone and online, including counselling, welfare, wellbeing and chaplaincy.

-Alongside the many support services available, including counselling, welfare and disability support, the University has established a Student Assistance Fund, providing vital support such as grocery vouchers, loan laptops and some financial support.
+Alongside the many support services available, including counselling, welfare and disability support, the University has established a Student Assistance Fund, providing vital support to our students in need at this time.